 Exposure to changes in legal and/or regulatory requirements could potentially result in project delays or cancellations, operating restrictions, and additional compliance obligations.
 We are committed to protecting the environment, fully complying with applicable environmental laws and regulations wherever we have operations.
 We routinely monitor potential regulatory changes, continue to focus on efficiency improvements, and adhere to GHG reduction goals and targets as defined and disclosed in our Sustainability Reports.
 We participate in best-in-class benchmarking assessments, recognized for their independent reporting on sustainable business practices, which are critical to generating long-term shareholder value and aligning our decarbonization strategy.

-Indorama Ventures and its subsidiaries had a total outstanding debt of THB 244 billion at the end of 2024.
-The total outstanding debt includes bank overdrafts, short-term loans, long-term loans, debentures/bonds, and financial lease liabilities.
-The net debt-equity ratio at the end of 2024 was 1.76 times, compared to what is required under financial covenants of equal to or less than 2.00 times.
-The total shareholders’ equity at the end of 2024 was THB 139 billion (including perpetual debentures of THB 15 billion).
+Indorama Ventures and its subsidiaries had total outstanding debt of THB264 billion at the end of 2025.
+Total outstanding debt includes bank overdrafts, short-term loans, long-term loans, debentures and bonds, and financial lease liabilities.
+The net debt-to-equity ratio at the end of 2025 was 1.83 times, compared to the financial covenant requirement of equal to or less than 2.00 times.
+Total shareholders’ equity at the end of 2025 stood at THB129 billion, including perpetual debentures of THB15 billion.
 In addition, syndicated bank loans at the regional level and subsidiaries with standalone financing are required to meet financial obligations and comply with financial covenants.
-In October 2024, the domestic credit rating of Indorama Ventures was reaffirmed at AA- with change in outlook to Negative by TRIS.
-Indorama Ventures aims to strengthen its business and financial profile to enhance its credit rating.
-At Capital Markets Day 2024, Indorama Ventures announced a financial target for net debt-EBITDA below 3 times by the end of 2026.
+In September 2025, the domestic credit rating of Indorama Ventures was downgraded to A+ with a revision in outlook to stable by TRIS.
+We aim to strengthen our business and financial profile to enhance our credit rating.
+At Capital Markets Day 2025, we announced a financial target for net debt-to-EBITDA below three times by the end of 2027.

 1. Failure to Promptly Mitigate and Adapt to Climate Change